CoSineZxc/CoSineZxc.github.io/_publications/2024-unpublish-Chronic-Pain.md

 ---
-title: " Hiddenrhythmsofchronicmusculoskeletal pain‑ a short‑term cohort study"
+title: " Hidden rhythms of chronic musculoskeletal pain ‑ a short‑term cohort study"
 collection: publications
 permalink: /publication/2024-unpublish-Chronic-Pain
 excerpt: 'The study found that short-term variability in chronic musculoskeletal pain is stable, clinically relevant, and may inform personalized pain management.'